aherbert/gdsc-smlm/docs/fitting_plugins.rst

 This plugin uses the same algorithm as the ``Peak Fit`` plugin to fit maxima.
 Candidates are taken from any results set held in memory with a valid image source (i.e. fitting a list of selected maxima can be performed on the original data).
 Candidates are collated per time frame and processed in ranked order until a number of successive fits fails or no candidates remain.

 Candidates can be identified using the ``Spot Finder`` plugin (see section :numref:`%s <fitting_plugins:Spot Finder>`).
 Running the ``Spot Finder`` and ``Fit Maxima`` plugins will produce the same results as using the ``Peak Fit`` plugin.
 However separating the two steps allows processing to be performed on the candidates.
 For example the ``Trace Molecules`` plugin can be used to join up candidates in successive frames and fit the combined stack.
 These are identified internally as spanning multiple frames by tagging an end frame onto the result.
-The ``Fit Maxima`` plugin will not fit any results that span multiple frames; these will be send directly through to the result output.
+The ``Fit Maxima`` plugin will not fit any results that span multiple frames; these will be sent directly through to the result output.

 The fit configuration is the same as in the ``Peak Fit`` plugin.
 As with the ``Peak Fit`` plugin the current settings are loaded when the plugin is initialised.
-If no settings exists then a default set of settings will be created.
+If no settings exist then a default set of settings will be created.

 When the plugin runs all the settings will be saved to the existing settings.